Christa McAuliffe: Legacy

-Scholarships and other events have also been established in her memory.
+Scholarships and other events have also been established in McAuliffe's memory.
 The Christa McAuliffe Technology Conference has been held in Nashua, New Hampshire, every year since 1986, and is devoted to the use of technology in all aspects of education.
 The Nebraska McAuliffe Prize honors a Nebraska teacher each year for courage and excellence in education.
-Grants in her name, honoring innovative teachers, are provided by the American Association of State Colleges and Universities and the National Council for the Social Studies.
+Grants in McAuliffe's name, honoring innovative teachers, are provided by the American Association of State Colleges and Universities and the National Council for the Social Studies.